 However, and even more importantly, the men who lost the most weight over the course of the study showed the most improvement in sperm quality.
 Not only was weight loss linked to producing more sperm, but the sperm produced were much healthier.
 Weight loss was also linked to an increase in testosterone levels.

 In other words, diet and exercise appear to be crucial to sperm health.

 However, you might want to choose your exercises carefully.
 In particular, some research suggests that you might not want to overdo it when it comes to bicycling.

 In a 2015 study in which non-professional cyclists underwent 16-weeks of bicycle training, sperm quantity and quality decreased—and they remained lower than baseline levels, even after a 30-day recovery period.

 This isn’t to say that the occasional bike ride is bad—but if you’re doing it more than 12 hours per week (like they were in this study), it could potentially have reproductive implications.

 Beyond diet and exercise, it’s also important to monitor your smoking and drinking habits.
 Research has found that, regular smokers, alcohol abusers, and those who consume high caffeine levels not only tend to have lower sperm counts, but the sperm they produce tends to be lower in quality.

-To sum it up, science suggests that guys who want to increase their sexual potency probably don’t need to worry about buying new underwear or giving up pocket pool.
+To sum it up, science suggests that guys who want to increase their sexual potency probably don’t need to worry about buying new underwear.
 Instead, focus on improving your diet and getting your body in better physical shape—just maybe not through competitive bicycling.